Micromechanics of rock damage and its recovery in cyclic loading conditions: Discussion

-While the role of internal slip and equivalent mechanisms (such as strain incompatibilities between grains of mismatched elastic constants) in the generation of tensile microcracks have been well established for several decades \citep[see review in][Section 5.8]{paterson05}, a number of features were still undocumented.
+While the role of internal slip in the generation of tensile microcracks has been well established for several decades \citep[see review in][Section 5.8]{paterson05}, a number of features were still undocumented.
 In particular, the energy budget analysis shows that frictional processes largely dominate the stress-strain response, and the contribution of crack propagation becomes nonnegligible (but remains quite small) only at the highest loads.
 In addition, our results confirm those of \citet{holcomb81, passelegue18b} in that most of the elastic wave velocity variations are recoverable upon unloading, but also indicate the existence of small but measurable irrecoverable changes in elastic properties, volumetric strain and anisotropy.
 The residual changes increase with increasing maximum stress, and are amplified during hydrostatic decompression.